saintmalik/blog.saintmalik.me/blog/2022-09-11-run-github-actions-locally.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/github-workflow-spammy-actions.jpg`} alt="github spammy actions"/>
 </picture>

-So looking at the above screenshot, i am very sure that's how your Action page looks like too, but what if you could test the workflows you write locally before pushing it to github?
+Now, looking at the above screenshot, i am very sure that's how your Actions page looks like too, but what if you could test the workflows you write locally before pushing it to github?

 That way, you can limit the spammy look of failed builds on your Actions page.